dtr-org/unit-e/CONTRIBUTING.md

 in the body of the pull request to indicate tasks are pending.

 If you continue to work in the pull request and it gets to a state where it's ready to be merged, remove the `WIP:` and notify reviewers that it's ready to be reviewed for merge.

+Use this mechanism also to get early feedback on concepts or incomplete implementations which aren't integrated with the overall code yet.
+Create a pull request on master with the `WIP:` prefix in the title so the discussion is available in the main project but it's clear that the code doesn't get merged as it is.

 #### Features